DataCanvasIO/YLearn/docs/source/sub/est.rst

 .. topic:: Counterfactual

-    Besides the interested casual estimands which are differences of effects, there is also a causal quantity **counterfactuals**.
+    Besides casual estimands which are differences of effects, there is also a causal quantity **counterfactual**.
     For such quantity, we estimate the following causal estimand:

     .. math::